Developed by: MegaPhilX

 I have never, in my entire life, been this angry at a video game.
 Ever.
-I’ve slammed my headset in DOTA 2, I’ve tossed my controller during all forms of Smash Brother matches, I’ve gotten loud fines at Mount Allison due to missing a putt in Mario Golf: Toadstool Tour.
+I’ve slammed my headset in DOTA 2, I’ve tossed my controller during all forms of Smash Brother matches, I’ve received noise complaints at Mount Allison due to missing a putt in Mario Golf: Toadstool Tour.
 Despite a few blemishes such as these, I usually manage to keep my emotions in check.

 Not so with Mega Man Unlimited.